 Information about Grants

-In following the objectives set out in our Trust Deed, each year the St Andrew’s Foundation makes approximately ten individual grants of amounts between $5,000 and $100,000 – totalling over $240,000 this year – to health care and community service organisations and projects associated with the Presbyterian Church of Victoria and the Uniting Church in Australia Synod of Victoria and Tasmania, or to other community service programmes of organisations with similar objectives.
-We seek to support projects that are innovative in their approach to many of the social needs evident today.
+In following the objectives set out in our Trust Deed, each year the St Andrew’s Foundation makes grants of amounts between $5,000 and $100,000 to health care and community service organisations and projects associated with the Presbyterian Church of Victoria and the Uniting Church in Australia Synod of Victoria and Tasmania, or to other community service programmes of organisations with similar objectives.

 Applying for Grants